Restrictions on owner information

 - Obtaining of names and addresses from such records for the purpose of solicitation; or

-- For any purpose in which the purchaser can reasonable anticipate the receipt of monetary gain from the direct or indirect use of such public records.
+- For any purpose in which the purchaser can reasonably anticipate the receipt of monetary gain from the direct or indirect use of such public records.

 Local Government (Administration) amendment Regulations 2011 - Section 5.96 29B Copies of certain information not to be provided